openxla/community/rfcs/20230510-common-benchmark-suite.md

   #   to import the model module with `importlib.import_module`.
 This prevents
   #   pulling in unnecessary dependencies from those modules.
   aritfact: str
+  # - For the exported model, it's the hash digest of the artifact.
+  # - For the model implementation, it's the last git commit hash of the model's
+  #   code directory.
+  artifact_digest: str
   # Input format, usually same as its soruce model implementation.
   input_format: DataFormat
   # Output format, usually same as its soruce model implementation.